 History of Zero Bar

-The Zero bar was made and launched by Hollywood Brands company from Minnesota in 1920.
+The Zero bar was made and launched by a Hollywood Brands company from Minnesota in 1920.
 It was originally called the “Double Zero Bar” but was renamed the “Zero Bar” in 1934.
 The original name was intended to communicate that the bar was cool even at low temperature but it might also have referred to the stark white exterior of the bar that reminded people of snow.

 The original marketing of the Zero Bar was done in Illinois where the first factory was located.
 Hollywood Brands was sold to Consolidated Foods Corporation in 1967 and this company later became Sara Lee.
 The Zero Bar brand again changed hands in 1988 when Huhtamaki Oyj bought the company and renamed it Leaf Inc.

-Hollywood Brands was a big name in the candy business at the time that the Zero Bar was gaining in popularity and they made other really clever candy bars like the Milkshake bar and Payday bar.
+Hollywood Brands was a big name in the candy business at the time that the Zero Bar was gaining in popularity and they made other really clever candy bars like the Milkshake candy bar and Payday bar.
 Their colorful and cartoonish branding was attractive to kids and made sure that the company got noticed.

 Children in the 60s would have considered Hollywood Brands a household name and there are many whose fond candy enjoyment memories are centered around being able to buy Zero Bar, Payday, and the Milkshake and Butternut bars that the company marketed.
 This is particularly true of those who grew up in the Pennsylvania and Chicago areas.